SlowLow999/Br3aks_C0d3x/README.md

  ## How to start?

  All the knowledge here is documented. so instead of seeing a raw article.
-I'd be explaining step by step what to do. and how to do it! plus everything is structured. so you know how to start!
+I'd be explaining step by step what to do. and how to do it! plus everything is structured. so you know where to start!